guplersaxanoid/Conways-Game-Of-Life/README.md

-# Conway's Game of Like
+# Conway's Game of Life

 Implementation of Conway's Game of Life with Flutter.